Function optimize_demand() and

 Optimization constraints:

-- The balance of charged/discharge energy must be 0 at the end of the optimization window to have the same initial state of charge at the beginning of every optimization window:
+- The balance of stored energy must be 0 at the end of the optimization window to have the same initial state of charge at the beginning of every optimization window:

 - The imported energy must remain between 0 and the maximum grid import capacity :